 You could also show your employer our information on different types of mental health problems.

 Your employer can refer you to occupational health if you have a mental health problem that is affecting your work or causing you to take time off sick, particularly if this is more than 2 or 3 weeks at once.
 Occupational health referrals will help your employer understand what adjustments need to be made to support you at work.

 Occupational health services may also make an assessment of your ability to do your job.
 If you disagree with this it is important to get specialist legal advice.
-See Useful contacts for more information.
+(See Useful contacts for details.)